-• The Series I Warrants give the investors in the transaction rights to purchase the same number of shares purchased in the transaction over a 5-year term at an exercise price equal to 125% of the price per share paid in the transaction, subject to anti-dilution protection that could reduce the exercise price; provided however, that in no event shall such exercise price be reduced to less than \$3.17 (the closing price per share of our common stock) subject to adjustments for reverse and forward stock splits, stock dividends, stock combinations and other similar transactions affecting the Company's common stock.
+• The Series I Warrants give the investors in the transaction rights to purchase the same number of shares purchased in the transaction over a 5-year term at an exercise price equal to 125% of the price per share paid in the transaction, subject to anti-dilution protection that could reduce the exercise price to 100% of the price per share paid in the private placement transaction.
 The Series I Warrants are not exercisable until March 11, 2010 and expire on March 11, 2015.
 Aside from the anti-dilution adjustment associated with the exercise price premium, the Series I Warrants are not subject to any further adjustments with respect to the exercise price or number of shares covered.
 The aggregate number of shares of common stock registered by this prospectus includes 627,907 shares of our common stock issuable pursuant to the anti-dilution protection provisions described above.
 We will not receive proceeds from any shares issued pursuant to the anti-dilution protection provisions.